 Collaboration policy: you can discuss with other students about the homework, but you must write up and code up the solutions on your own!
 You also must mention the names of the students you discuss with.

 Midterm and Final exam

-The midterm exam will be held during a regular class slot.
-It will be a written test.
+The midterm exam will be held during a regular class on 10/17.

-The final exam date will be announced during the semester.
+The final exam date will be the last regular class 12/10.

 Your grade will be based on these components:

 - Participation: 5%

 Your lowest homework score will be dropped.